kuzzleio/kuzzle/doc/2/guides/getting-started/6-add-new-controller/index.md

 We are going to modify the `app.ts` file to register a controller to expose new API actions.

-For this, we are going to use the [Backend.controller.register](/core/2/some-link) method.
+For this, we need to use the [Backend.controller.register](/core/2/some-link) method.

 This method takes the controller name and a [ControllerDefinition](/core/2/api/some-link) which defines the controller actions: